oldham123/cfa_level_iii/6 Private Wealth Management 2/Reading 13 Concentrated Single Asset Positions.md

   - Purchasing puts on the concentrated position

 - Multiple investors, each with different, highly concentrated portfolios can combine their holdings into a single **exchange fund**, with each taking a pro-rata share of the fund
+  - This entails losing control over one's individual holding, and instead sharing control of the combined holding

+- Building a completeness portfolio involves structuring one's other assets with consideration of a concentrated holding to reduce the risk of one's overall position

 ## 13.J: Describe strategies for managing concentrated positions in privately held businesses